saltstack/salt-enhancement-proposals/deprecate_esxi_modules.md

 [motivation]: #motivation

-Given these execution modules currently do not get much attention and all VMware support is currently occurring on the VMware extensions.
-Any functionality currently provided by this modules and not support by VMware extensions, should be added to VMware extensions.
+Given these execution modules currently do not get much attention and all VMware support is currently occurring on the VMware extensions, any functionality currently provided by these modules and not supported by VMware extensions, should be added to VMware extensions.

 Should have a single point of development for VMware support, which is currently VMware extensions.